 September 25 is here and that means, fall in Alaska!
 It seems like just yesterday we were waving to the first cruise ships as they pulled into port!
-Now the sun is going down earlier and earlier and we wake to frost on our cars!
+Now the sun is going down earlier and earlier and we wake to frost covering our cars!

 We might be losing more and more daylight but this is still my favorite time of year for a whole host of reasons!

-- The color change!
+The color change.
 We don’t have a whole lot of color in Southeast Alaska (we are surrounded by pines and hemlocks which are evergreens) but what we do have is beautiful against our mountains and glaciers.

-- The crisp cool air which signals winter is almost here!
+The crisp cool air which signals winter is almost here!

 Fall hunting.
 Hunting season is an important time for a lot of Alaskans.
 Time to stock up on an important food source whether it is moose from the river valley, deer from the alpine, fish from the ocean or one of my favorite, berries from the forest.